RoboticExplorationLab/tinympc-dev-julia/README.md

-# tinympc-julia
+# tinympc-dev-julia

-Prototype, examples and code-generation of tinyMPC project in Julia languague.
+TinyMPC prototype and experiment development in Julia (unofficial)

+This repository serves as a testing ground for the development of TinyMPC, a compact implementation in the Julia programming language.